baohaojun/system-config/README.md

 For a detailed description for some of our backends see our [Wiki](https://github.com/Snorenotify/Snorenotify/wiki).

 ## Support
-If you need support on how to use Snorenotify you can reach out to the developers using IRC joining [#Snorenotify](irc://irc.freenode.net/snorenotify) on freenode or using the [Web chat](http://webchat.freenode.net/?channels=snorenotify) .
+If you need support on how to use Snorenotify you can reach out to the developers using the [mailing list](https://mail.kde.org/mailman/listinfo/snorenotify) or IRC joining [#Snorenotify](irc://irc.freenode.net/snorenotify) on freenode or using the [Web chat](http://webchat.freenode.net/?channels=snorenotify) .

 ## Supported Backends